tsadm/desktop/README.md

 ### Web interface

+Start the web interface, which by default is accessible at `http://localhost:3680/`.

     tsdesktop

-Then access the web interface at `http://localhost:3680/`.

 If you need to use a different port for the web interface, use `-p PORT`: